 Bacalao (dried salted codfish) starts showing up in markets and grocery stores throughout Mexico as Christmas approaches.
 This dish of European origin has become a common component of a traditional Mexican Christmas feast.
 Bacalao a la Vizcaina is a popular recipe in which the cod is stewed with tomatoes, capers, olives, and potatoes, but it may be prepared in a variety of ways.

-A green leaf vegetable with small leaves, this plant resembles rosemary, for which it is named.
+A green leaf vegetable with small leaves, this plant resembles rosemary, for which it is named (although its flavor is not at all like rosemary!).
 Romeritos are most often served as romeritos en revoltijo, with shrimp cakes and doused in mole.
 This dish is also served during Lent.

 Pozole is hominy soup made with pork or chicken and seasoned with chile and garlic.
 It is served with garnishes of shredded lettuce or cabbage, thinly sliced radishes, avocado, oregano, and lime wedges.
 It makes a hearty meal and is made in large batches, making it a great party food, which besides being a popular choice for a Christmas dinner, is also served during Mexican Independence Day or Cinco de Mayo parties.